evaporei/bdg/README.md

 - Refactor
   - Make metadata be stored as `bdg` tables
   - Abstract common functionality/constants/etc in source files
-- Validation and Errors
+- Validation and Errors (there's a ton to do here 😅, I'll list a few below)
-  - There's a ton to do here, not gonna list for now
+  - `user/set-current` should validate that the user in fact exists

 Less important ones: